vrm-c/vrm-specification/specification/VRMC_vrm-1.0-beta/README.md

 * VRMC_node_constraint
 * VRMC_springBone

-Has changed to Node and Mesh, which affects the execution order.
+These components affect Node and Mesh, and the execution order matters.
-The recommended order of application of updates is as follows.
+The recommended order of execution in an update loop is as follows.

 1. Resolve humanoid bones
 2. Resolve LookAt as the position of the head is determined